alexbuzzbee/Open-Runtime/Specifications/Open Runtime Bytecode.md

 ORB virtual machine
 -------------------

 The ORB virtual machine is a register-based machine.
-There are 16 registers numbered 0 to 7 each able to hold a reference to any value.
-There is a stack of running functions, current exception catch points, and arguments, which is invisible to the program.
+There are 16 registers numbered 0 to 15 each able to hold a reference to any value.
 The virtual machine has an exception-handling mechanism, described in the Exceptions specification.
-There is an invisible set of flags used by comparison and (in the event of errors) arithmetic operations to pass on their results.
+There is an invisible set of binary flags used by comparison and (in the event of errors) arithmetic operations to pass on their results.

 Code formatting and instructions
 --------------------------------